metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-556.md

 1. Connect to the server & the database
 	* => Anmeldung 1st window: User & Password are empty, you have to set them manually to log in

+**Regression:**
+1. Log in with a User and password, then log out again

+1. Log in once more
+	* => the User and password you set are automatically set for the log in